-While many video games are known to be competitive, esports is the next level if you like.
-Tournaments usually consist of professional gamers competing against one another for a cash prize.
+Esports tournaments usually consist of amateur or professional gamers competing against one another for a cash prize.

 For example, League of Legends pits five players against another five in a virtual battle arena, while shooters like Call of Duty and Counter-Strike can also be played competitively.

-Think of esports as the top level of video gaming in terms of skill and professionalism.
+Think of esports as competitive video gaming where skill and professionalism is celebrated.
 The pro gamers who play at this level know the games inside out, much like a professional footballer or athlete would in their respective fields.